Hussain-memon06/Hussain-memon06/README.md

 **Stack:** LangGraph · LangChain · FastAPI · Next.js · TypeScript · Postgres/Supabase · Tavily · Hunter.io · SendGrid · Langfuse · Docker · Railway · Vercel
 **Repo:** [→ Dossify](https://github.com/Hussain-memon06/saas-lead-agent)

-### 🔹 Sales Lead Qualifier — ICP Scoring & Outreach Generator
+### Sales Lead Qualifier, ICP Scoring & Outreach Generator
 A lead qualification tool that scrapes a company's site, researches the business, scores it against a configurable Ideal Customer Profile, and generates a tailored outreach email.
-Returns a Hot/Warm/Cold qualification with a confidence score derived from actual evidence density — not LLM guesswork.
+Returns a Hot/Warm/Cold qualification with a confidence score derived from actual evidence density not LLM guesswork.

 Designed deliberately so the **scoring is deterministic and separated from the LLM**.
 The model is used for understanding and writing; the score itself is auditable and reproducible.
 Handles unscrapable sites with honest fallback output instead of hallucinating.
 Supports single-lead and bulk CSV processing.